-The combined reasons for refusal (sole and multiple reasons) and the Regulation in 2021
+The combined reasons for refusal (sole and multiple reasons) in applications received by Brussels IIa States in 2021

 31. In 2021, in Regulation cases the Article 13(1)(b) grave risk exception was cited more frequently than in non-Regulation cases (47% as against 41% in non-Regulation cases).
 The table below shows that the opposite was true in 2015 (23% as against 30%).
-The child's objections were also cited more frequently in 2021 in Regulation cases (29% as against 21% in non-Regulation cases), the same was true in 2015 (12% as against 9%).
+The child's objections